Gary Burton: Biography

 Burton was named DownBeat magazine's Jazzman of the Year in 1968 (the youngest to receive that title) and won his first Grammy Award in 1972.
 The following year Burton began a forty-year collaboration with pianist Chick Corea, recognized for popularizing the format of jazz duet performance.
 Their eight albums won Grammy Awards in 1979, 1981, 1997, 1999, 2009, and 2013.

 Burton has played with a wide variety of jazz musicians, including Gato Barbieri, Carla Bley, Chick Corea, Peter Erskine, Stan Getz, Hank Garland, Stephane Grappelli, Herbie Hancock, Keith Jarrett, B. B. King, Steve Lacy, Pat Metheny, Makoto Ozone, Tiger Okoshi, Astor Piazzolla, Tommy Smith, Ralph Towner, and Eberhard Weber.

-Burton is known for his variation of traditional four-mallet grip which has come to be known as "Burton Grip," and is popular among jazz vibraphonists, as well as some concert marimbists, including Pius Cheung and Evelyn Glennie.
+Burton is known for his variation of traditional four-mallet grip which has come to be known as "Burton grip", and is popular among jazz vibraphonists, as well as some concert marimbists, including Pius Cheung and Evelyn Glennie.

 From 2004 to 2008, Burton hosted a weekly jazz radio show on Sirius Satellite Radio.
 In 2011, he released his first album for Mack Avenue Records, entitled Common Ground, featuring the New Gary Burton Quartet (with Julian Lage, Scott Colley, and Antonio Sanchez).
 In 2013, the group released Guided Tour, their second recording for Mack Avenue Records.
 Burton's autobiography, Learning to Listen, was published by Berklee Press in August 2013 and was voted "Jazz Book of the Year" by the Jazz Journalists Association.

 Burton retired from performing in March 2017 following a farewell tour with pianist and longtime collaborator Makoto Ozone.

 Personal life

-By the 1980s, Burton was in a gay relationship, and he came out publicly in a 1994 radio interview with Terry Gross, making him one of the rather few openly gay jazz musicians of prominence.
+Burton is openly gay.
+He was in a homosexual relationship by the 1980s, and he came out publicly in a 1994 radio interview with Terry Gross.
 In 2013, he married Jonathan Chong in Provincetown, Massachusetts.
 Burton's current partner is Dustin Le.